Skip to main content

 end if

 -- Check for input character.
-If OK, toggle led value.
+If OK, toggle led value and report to host.

 if usb_serial_read(character) then